-Deadline for submitting applications is 5:00 p.m. on March 24, 2017.
-Notifications will be made on or before April 7, 2017.
-Executed agreements will be due before 5:00p.m. on April 21, 2017.
+Deadline for submitting applications is 5:00 p.m. on March 21, 2017.
+Notifications will be made on or before March 28, 2017.
+Executed agreements will be due before 5:00p.m. on April 3, 2017.

-Selection Criteria for the VISTA Summer Associate Host Site:
+Selection criteria for the VISTA Summer Associate Host Site:

-Quality of the VISTA project including the following:
+Quality of the VISTA project. including the following:

 The project adheres to AmeriCorps VISTA program guidelines.